Ancient Greek temple: Entablature

 The capitals support the entablature.
 In the Doric order, the entablature always consists of two parts, the architrave and the Doric frieze (or triglyph frieze).
-The Ionic order of Athens and the Cyclades also used a frieze above an architrave, whereas the frieze remained unknown in the Ionic architecture of Asia Minor until the 4th century BCE.
+The Ionic order of Athens and the Cyclades also used a frieze above an architrave, whereas the frieze remained unknown in the Ionic architecture of Asia Minor until the 4th century BC.
 There, the architrave was directly followed by the dentils.
 The frieze was originally placed in front of the roof beams, which were externally visible only in the earlier temples of Asia Minor.
 The Doric frieze was structured by triglyphs.
 These were placed above the axis of each column, and above the centre of each intercolumniation.
 The spaces between the triglyphs contained metopes, sometimes painted or decorated with relief sculpture.
 In the Ionic or Corinthian orders, the frieze possesses no triglyphs and is simply left flat, sometimes decorated with paintings or reliefs.
 With the introduction of stone architecture, the protection of the porticos and the support of the roof construction was moved upwards to the level of the geison, depriving the frieze of its structural function and turning it into an entirely decorative feature.
 Frequently, the naos is also decorated with architrave and frieze, especially at the front of the pronaos.